franciscolfraga/FEUPbook/README.md

 **Task list:**

   - [X] Authentication.
-  - [ ] Password recovering.
   - [ ] User profile design.
   - [ ] Workspace and feed design.
-  - [ ] Automatic FEUP news display on feed.
+  - [ ] Settings page design.
   - [ ] Algorithm to define and evaluate affinity levels between profiles.
   - [ ] Notifications.
   - [ ] Chat.
+  - [ ] Groups creation and management.
+  - [ ] Automatic FEUP news display on feed.
   - [ ] Feed, chat and notifications asynchronous refresh.
   - [ ] Files sharing and ability to parse some formats into feed (video, image, sound and pdf).
-  - [ ] Groups creation and management.
+  - [ ] Password recovering.
   - [ ] Administrator users that can edit or delete any inserted post.

+## Assignments

+Francisco Fraga - User profile; Algorithm to define and evaluate affinity levels between profile; Settings Design;

+Miguel Cardoso - Workspace and Feed design; Chat; Notifications;

 ## Built With